Support Search

 To update prices manually in the Portfolio

-1. Choose Investing menu > Portfolio.
+1. Choose the Investing menu at the top > Portfolio.

 2. To record a price for a date other than today, click the pop-up calendar beside the portfolio As Of field, and select a date.
+You can use the date shown on your bank statement.

 Notes